Ustaše in Australia: Organised terrorist activities in the 1960s

 The anti-communist zeal of the naturalised Ustaše immigrants aligned neatly with the political stance of both the ruling Liberal Party government under Robert Menzies, and ASIO under Charles Spry.
 This gave the Ustaše a significant degree of freedom and protection to organise major national and international terrorist activities on Australian soil.
 The extent of this freedom was made clear in April 1963 with the publication of photos of Ustaše training operations centred near Wodonga.
 The photos of Ustaše men in military fatigues and Ustaše uniforms, armed with Australian Army rifles and sitting on an Australian armoured vehicle, caused a furore which the Liberal Party brushed off as a "picnic".
 The Spremnost newspaper, however, described it as a 5-day paramilitary training exercise, praising it with an ode entitled "Poem for Terrorism".
-Ustaše training camps were also established at Dimbulah in Far North Queensland and at Tumbi Umbi, New South Wales.
+Ustaše training camps established at Tumbi Umbi, New South Wales.
 Deszol Saaghy, a former Hungarian member of the Nazi Brandenburger special forces unit and the French Foreign Legion, led the training at Tumbi Umbi.

 In July 1963, a group of nine Croatian-Australian men of the HRB were captured conducting covert operations in Yugoslavia with plans to assassinate local officials and raise a rebellion in the north of that country.
 They were dubbed the Croatian Nine and their assignment was code-named 'Operation Kangaroo'.
 Two of the men, Stanko Zdrilić and Mirko Fumić, were Australian citizens from Melbourne, while another, Josip Oblak, was the secretary of the Croatian society in Wollongong.
 All were found to have been trained at Ustaše camps in New South Wales run by the HOP, and all were found guilty in a Yugoslav court, being sentenced to prison terms ranging from 6 to 14 years.
 Oblak and another man, Ilija Tolić, are believed to have later died while incarcerated.